Stop lighting money on fire: Seven tips to improve developer productivity

 When running tests locally, it's easier to get the full context of a failure through test output, application logs, and screenshots/videos from mobile or browser tests.
 Making this same context available when running tests in CI is key to speed up debugging of failing tests that can hold up pull request merges or production deployments.

-This is why I added features to the Projektor test report tool to give the full log output from each test case:
+This is why I built features in the Projektor test report tool to give the full log output from each test case:

 And displaying screenshots inline with test failures for Cypress browser tests to see what happened when the test failed: